hackclub/easel/README.md

 ![](https://cloud-b4c46vbzw-hack-club-bot.vercel.app/0screen_recording_2024-05-08_at_2.26.14_pm.gif)

 By the end of it, you'll have written a programming language and learned about how tree-walk interpreters work!
-Give it a spin.
+Give it a spin at [https://easel.hackclub.com](https://easel.hackclub.com).

 ## Step one: write your programming language!